rust-lang/cargo/src/doc/src/reference/external-tools.md

 * results of the build scripts (for example, native dependencies).

+Cargo also emits a `build-plan` message before compilation starts.
+This message contains Cargo's resolved unit graph and a `unit_count` value matching the build progress denominator.

 The output goes to stdout in the JSON object per line format.
 The `reason` field distinguishes different kinds of messages.
+Consumers should ignore message reasons they do not recognize so Cargo can add new message kinds over time.
 The `package_id` field is a unique identifier for referring to the package, and as the `--package` argument to many commands.
 The syntax grammar can be found in chapter [Package ID Specifications].